Stephanie-Ash/jewellery-art/README.md

 * The homepage top picks section is populated by the Products with the homepage_featured field set to true.
 * Up to four featured products are displayed with a random selection chosen if more than four homepage_featured products have been selected.
-* It allows the store owen to promote their most interesting products and try to entice users to browse further.
+* It allows the store owner to promote their most interesting products and try to entice users to browse further.

 ![Homepage Top Picks](docs/screenshots/homepage-top-picks.jpg)

 #### Products Page

 * The products page displays a list of product cards for the user, the products displayed depends upon the filters or search the user may have selected.
-* The black border around the images gives the impression of framed art work tying in with the store ethos of jewellery as art.
+* The black border around the images gives the impression of framed art works tying in with the store ethos of jewellery as art.
-* Out of stock labels are displayed on out of stock products and the add to basket functionality is disabled ensuring tha users do not try to purchase unavailable products.
+* Out of stock labels are displayed on out of stock products ensuring that users do not try to purchase unavailable products.
 * The page heading indicates the filter or search that has been applied and how many products are displayed making it easy for the user to know what they are looking at.
 * The sort box makes it easy for the user to sort the products to their liking.
 * Links are provided at the top to the all products or different category pages making navigation for the user even easier.